 Events & performances

-The MEP holds several major showcase concerts throughout the year including an all-day free music festival, BayFest.
+Depending on Department of Education health guidelines, the MEP holds several major showcase concerts throughout the year including winter and summer concerts.
 These concerts involve all the participants in the program and are a fantastic opportunity for friends and family to celebrate the achievements of the students.
-They are held at the school and are also run as a fundraiser with a cake stall etc.
+They are held at the school and are also run as a fundraiser with a cake stall and raffle.

 Other performance opportunities involve specific ensembles, at events such as band competitions and fundraising occasions or formal occasions at the school such as open day or presentation nights.